QUALITY The classification of the quality of pottery ware is given in the six grades of fault:

 RIOTS Wikipedia link here > The Pottery Riots of 1842

 RISE Vertical height (in feet and inches) from the shoulder to the top of the crown of the firing chamber.

 RIVETTING Old method of repairing cracks or breaks in pottery.
 Riveting has its origins in China.
 The technique was developed and used primarily on porcelain because there were no lasting adhesives available to bond such vitreous material until the formulation of epoxies and polyester resins.
 The process using metal clamps is destructive and unsightly.
 Holes were drilled either side of the break, and the rivet, usually brass or iron, was cut and then pulled into place.
 Unfortunately rivets often corrode and stain.
 Over time these antiquated repairs may become unstable and require re-restoration.

 ROBEY OVEN Type of bottle oven.
 Downdraught.
-Patented by C Robey in 1873.
+Patented, amongst others, by C Robey in 1873.

 ROCKINGHAM A coarse earthenware body made from red-burning clay.
 The Rockingham Pottery was a 19th-century manufacturer of porcelain and earthenware.
 Fine wares and ornamental pieces as well as manufacturing items for ordinary everyday use.

 ROLL (ROWL or RAWL) Used by a placer.
 A rolled up roll of fabric (or more usually ladies stockings) to form a doughnut shape, then tucked inside his hat to steady and help balance a saggar on his head.
 Also known as a donut and sometimes called a bun.

 ROLLS Part of a bottle oven.
 The decorative brickwork found at the top of the neck or stack of the oven.
 Formed by the use of bull nosed or pig nosed bricks.
 A typical feature used by kiln builders to create a decoration to the oven structure.